ArielMant0/vext/docs/index.md

 ## Description

-VEXT is a Vue component library to add externalization capabilities to any Vue application, primarily for visual analytics systems implemented with Vue.
+VEXT is a Vue component library to add externalization/annotation capabilities to any Vue application, primarily for visual analytics systems implemented with Vue.
+The two essential components are the following:

 The [VextNoteCanvas](/src/components/VextNoteCanvas) component holds a fabric.js canvas that can be used to create annotations, i. e. drawings, shapes or text.
+It should be included where you want to annotate.

 The [VextNoteDrawer](/src/components/VextNoteDrawer) component is a sidebar that lets you use and control the NoteCanvas and all related externalization capabilities.
 It lets you select the mode you want to use and handles state changes.

+You can find the source code on [GitHub](https://github.com/ArielMant0/vext).

 ### Stores

+A lot of settings and functionalities is separated into different PINIA stores that you can also use.

 The [`note` store](/stores/note) implements much of the externalization functionalities.